Militia Burn a Cherokee Center

 However, the entire town is eerily empty this day in 1776.

 That afternoon the rest of the army of 1,800 (minus a detachment) with 1,400 packhorses and artillery arrives.
-These part-time “militia” soldiers spread out through the village, many probably claiming houses or spots in the council house, given that militia carry no tents, and this will be their base camp for the next three days.
-“Here we found corn, fresh meat, hogs and chicken, and sweet potatoes,” reports Samuel Rayl, who marched here from modern Greensboro.[b]
+These part-time “militia” soldiers spread out through the village, many probably claiming houses or spots in the council house, given that militia carry no tents.
+This will be their base camp for the next three days.
+“Here we found corn, fresh meat, hogs and chicken, and sweet potatoes,” reports Samuel Rayl, who rode here from modern Greensboro.[b]

 Small units are sent up- and downriver to attack other villages.
 Meanwhile horsemen trample the crops or drive the livestock to do so.
 Finally on the 14th the soldiers set fire to all of the buildings and march out the way they came, headed to Nĭkwăsĭ´ (in modern Franklin) in hopes of meeting up with a similar army from South Carolina.